wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-staged-publishing.md

 - After a swap, the slot with previously staged web app now has the previous production web app.
 If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good site" back.

 Each App Service plan mode supports a different number of deployment slots.
-To find out the number of slots your web app's mode supports, see [Azure Websites Pricing](/home/features/app-service/#price).
+To find out the number of slots your web app's mode supports, see [Azure Pricing](/home/features/web-site/#price).

 - When your web app has multiple slots, you cannot change the mode.